alexfernandez/alexfernandez.github.io/2023/avis-aeterna.md

 instead of being weighed down by batteries it could be filled with hydrogen which makes it lighter.
 Not lighter than air, but sufficiently lighter that it is easy to stay up.
+Even better, hydrogen can be extracted directly from the air!

 Now, I am not an industrial engineer:
 I studied physics and have been working with computers for a couple of decades.